 Aloo Tikki Chaat Recipe

-- 4 - 5 medium - size boiled potato
+- 3 large – size boiled potato

-- 1/2 Cup dried white peas (safed matar)
+- ½ Cup dried white peas (safed matar)

-- 1/4 Cup chana dal
+- ¼ Cup chana dal (Bengal Gram)

 - Salt to taste

-- 1 tsp red chili powder
+- 1 teaspoon red chili powder

-- 1 tsp mango powder (amchur)
+- 1 teaspoon mango powder (amchur)

 - 1 teaspoon cumin powder (jeera powder)

 - 2 tablespoon cooking oil + for shallow frying

-- 1 Cup yogurt
+- 1 Cup curd (dahi)

-- 1/4 Cup sweet tamarind chutney
+- ¼ Cup sweet tamarind chutney

-- 1 tbsp bhujia sev
+- 1 tablespoon bhujia sev

 - a pinch of red chili powder

-- a pinch of cumin powder
+- a pinch of cumin powder (jeera powder)

-- To prepare the Aloo Tikki Chaat, soak the white peas overnight and next day cook in pressure cooker along with a teaspoon of salt and 1 cup of water for 3 whistles over low heat.
+- To prepare the Aloo Tikki Chaat, soak the white peas and chana dal for 5 hours.
+Next, cook in a pressure cooker along with a teaspoon of salt and 1 cup of water for 3 whistles over low heat.
 Transfer cooked lentils in a colander to drain excess liquid.

 - Meanwhile boil the potato, peel and grate them.
 Keep in the fridge until required.

-- Make a well in the center of the potato ball, fill in half a teaspoon of pea stuffing.
+- Make a well in the center of the potato ball, fill in a teaspoon of lentil stuffing.
 Close the edges.
 Gently flatten the tikki once again to get the thickness of an inch or so.
 Similarly, shape all the patties.

 - Sprinkle bhujia sev, chopped coriander and serve immediately.